-The Board of Directors of the Company has appointed M/s Ekbote Deshmukh & Co.Chartered Accountants and M/s D L & Associates Chartered Accountants to conduct theInternal Audit as per Rule 13 of the Companies (Accounts) Rules 2014 prescribed underSection 138 of the Companies Act 2013 for the FY 2017-2018.
+The Board of Directors of the Company has appointed M/s Ekbote Deshmukh & Co.Chartered Accountants and M/s D L & Associates Chartered Accountants to conduct theInternal Audit as per Rule 13 of the Companies (Accounts) Rules 2014 prescribed underSection 138 of the Companies Act 2013 for the financial year 2019-2020.

 The projects are largely in accordance with Schedule VII of the Companies Act 2013.